wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 Open the mappings file `mappings_3.json`.
 Find the lines corresponding to the variables above.

-4. Convert `BP` to Pa by adding the following line to the right of `"data:BP"`
+4. Convert `BP` to Pa by adding the following line to the right of `"data:BP"`:

     ```bash
     "offset": "const:0", "scale": "const:x"